 Hi, I’m Rev. Fred.
 Welcome to my website!
 I’m glad you’re here.
 I have a passion to help others grow in their relationship with God and with others.
 This process is called “discipleship” and that is what I teach.
 I am IN IT FOR LIFE!

 A little about me… I was born and raised in (Superior) in Northern Wisconsin, about 80 miles from the Canadian border.
 Yes!
 It gets very cold there.
 At the young age of 32, I began to feel the call to ministry.
 One night at a local church dinner, my wife Judy and I sat at a table with our district superintendent.
 In the course of conversation, he said that he had a small church that needed someone to supply the pulpit until he could appoint a new pastor.
 My pastor suggested that I should do that.
 I agreed, and two Sundays later, my wife and I drove to that very small, country church.
 Little did we know… I would continue to fill the pulpit of that church for thirteen years!

 I have now been in the ministry for 35 years after also serving churches in Virginia and Maryland.
 I am currently retired…well, sort of.
-In my retirement I also worked full time at my local Home Depot in South Carolina, but now we are back in Wisconsin and fully retired.
+In my retirement I also worked full time at my local Home Depot in South Carolina, but now we are back in Wisconsin.
 I began writing books about seven years ago, and still enjoy speaking and teaching when I can.
 Judy and I have three married boys and are the proud grandparents of nine grandchildren and two great grandchildren.

 What is the “Quest for Discipleship”?